Country Report South Korea

 (-) Relations with North Korea

 The Korean War ended in 1953 without a formal peace-treaty and the countries are thus still officially at war.
-As a result of highly erratic and at times aggressive behavior of North Korea, tensions flare up from time to time.
+As a result of highly erratic and at times aggressive behaviour of North Korea, tensions flare up from time to time, while a collapse of North Korea could result in very high fiscal costs for South Korea

 South Korea is a high-income country with a strong industrial base.
 South Korea is the 15th largest economy in the world and a member of the G20 and the OECD.
 Since South Korea has adopted an outward-looking strategy in the second-half of the 20th century, in which growth and development were supported by labor-intensive manufactured exports, the country industrialized rapidly.
 The industrial sector still remains the backbone of the South Korean economy.
 From the 1990s onwards, South Korea’s manufacturing sector expanded into other, more high-tech areas such as microelectronics and microbiology.
 The importance of the export sector to the South Korean economy does, however, increase the country’s vulnerability to external developments.
 As a result of continued focus on business friendly policies, the country is ranked 8th out of 183 countries on the ease of doing business index.